 In service terms, premium rate number phone-ins on TV present any convergence regulator with a challenge.
 They are more accurately an issue of regulatory 'conjunction' than convergence, since they involve two touching-in-part, though mostly separate, services.
 Nonetheless, the paper argues that a suitably charged and resourced convergence regulator, such as Ofcom, aware of both the changing commercial priorities of UK broadcasters, as well as developments in PRS delivery, could have anticipated the TV phone-ins problem or, at least, reacted to adverse developments more quickly than transpired.
 PPP was unable to achieve this because of its regulatory culture and relatively narrower focus.
 The consequences of this, though far from non-rectifiable, have been significant.
 A legitimate revenue stream has been, for the time being at least, lost or significantly reduced.
 Damage to the reputation of the PRS business and, more significantly, commercial broadcasters, has occurred due to consumer mistrust.
 More broadly, because of the involvement of the BBC, citizen trust in public service broadcasting has been to some extent eroded too.
-The reputation of Ofcom, generally a positive regulatory exemplar, is now in need of some repair.
+The reputations of Ofcom, generally a positive regulatory exemplar, and PPP are now in need of some repair.
 Finally, a high profile, albeit necessary, review of UK PRS regulation has ensued.

 The regulatory lacuna which arose from maintaining the fissured responsibility for PRS regulation from the rest of communications goes back further than the point of Ofcom's creation in 2003.
 Rather, the decision to create PPP as a separate regulator, for what are essentially telecommunications services, was key.
-The time around the creation of Ofcom, in Institutionalist parlance (Immergut 1998), provided a critical juncture at which such a reform could have been executed.
-However, the decision to keep PRS regulation a separate activity cannot be explained alone by strong institutional independence and path dependency in PRS regulation.
+The time around the creation of Ofcom, in Institutionalist parlance, provided a critical juncture at which such a reform could have been executed and the situation rectified.
+However, the decision to keep PRS regulation a separate activity cannot be explained by strong institutional independence and path dependency in PRS regulation.
 In fact, the creation of Ofcom involved disrupting and subsuming a set of 'legacy' regulators much longer established and better resourced than PPP.
+Rather, the paper argues that a set of at times contradictory and incoherent policy assumptions and preferences around the regulation of converging electronic network communications lie at the core of problems with PRS use in television.